CardinisCode/learning-python/general_learning/all_time_record.md

 # Yet when I saw how many questions that followed and the info I needed to extract to answer the questions, I knew I had to decide how I wanted to store the data for easier extraction - not just for the current question, but for all the questions overall.
 # After all the size of the program should reflect what's needed from the data itself - a big program just for the sake of it is a waste of resources.

-# Q1: Who was the first team Georgia Tech ever played against?
+# Q2: Who was the first team Georgia Tech ever played against?
+# Q3: How many points has Georgia Tech scored all-time against Auburn?